 “It’s important to repay your student loans ASAP,” said Kampersal.
 “Pay off as much as you can while you’re young and have less expenses (i.e., mortgage, children, etc.) than you will in the future.”

 As you make timely payments on your student loans, you’ll build credit.

 “Make sure you understand all your repayment options and make the right decision for you,” said Kampersal.
 “Establish a plan to set aside money each month for your student loans.”

 If you can make extra payments, you can save on interest and get out of debt ahead of schedule.

 Planning for retirement might not feel like a priority when you start your career.
-But Dennis McNamara, a Class of 2011 Rutgers University graduate and a financial planner at Lighthouse Financial Advisors, encourages new grads to take advantage of their company’s 401(k).
-A 401(k) is an employer-sponsored retirement account.
+But Dennis McNamara, a Class of 2011 Rutgers University graduate and financial planner, encourages new grads to take advantage of their company’s 401(k).
+A 401(k) plan is an employer-sponsored retirement account.

 “Don’t only participate, do your absolute best to contribute at least 10% of your salary,” McNamara advised.
 “Fifteen percent is the ultimate goal!”

 The sooner you can start saving for retirement, the better off you’ll be.
 That’s because compounding interest helps your balance increase over time.